Junior Primary phase

 The curriculum is extensive and lessons are primarily oral.
 The girls learn songs and poems to develop language.

 In Grade 3, the girls are taught by both their class and specialist subject teachers.
-They are involved in music, art, design and technology, and Information technology.
+They are involved in music, art, technology and computing.
 Physical education is important with sports lessons twice a week during school hours while there is also an extensive co-curricular cultural and sporting programme.
 The girls are given the wonderful opportunity to learn to play various musical instruments as part of the school curriculum.

 Homework is weekly to allow the girls to organise and structure their time appropriately.
 Daily supervised prep is offered and attendance is encouraged.